DFE-Digital/prepare-academy-conversions/README.md

-# Apply to Become and academy, internal service
+# Apply to Become an academy, internal service
 Internal service for managing applications for schools to become academies.

 ## Requirements